Home

 Don't take it personally though, it's just their "set in stone" guidelines restrict them from doing so.

-DriveTime has the benefit of not only being the lender, but they are the car dealership as well.
-They sell very well maintained vehicles and approve close to 100% of all applications.
+DriveTime Auto Sales not only has the benefit of being the dealer, but they are the lender as well.
+They sell very well maintained vehicles and finance over 99% of the cars they sell.

-Buying a car after bankruptcy is not that difficult to do when you work with the right dealership that specializes in these types of loans.
+Buying a car after bankruptcy is not that difficult to do when you work with the right people that specialize in these types of loans.

 My bankruptcy is not discharged, can I still get an auto loan?